TN Reconnect at Vol State

 - Select "Apply for Scholarships" on the TSAC portal, and then choose "Tennessee Reconnect Scholarship" for the appropriate academic year.

 - Fill out the application and submit it.

 - Your personalized Reconnect Success Plan will be generated.
 Make sure you review it and print it out or save it to your computer.

 ATTENTION: Mobile devices and Macs are not fully supported.
-To create an account and/or submit an online application, use a laptop or desktop computer with Internet Explorer (Version 6 minimum).
+To create an account and/or submit an online application, use a laptop or desktop computer with Google Chrome or Microsoft Edge browsers.

 - Check out our Prior Learning Assessment program -- you could get academic credit for previous learning.